ANALYSIS-Brazil austerity fervor threatens fight against coronavirus

 Many developed countries have taken much bolder fiscal steps, pumping hundreds of billions of dollars directly into households, guaranteeing up to 80% of workers' wages, and ramping up spending on health and other services.

 Guedes said this weekend that overall, the measures add up to as much as 5% of GDP.
-But that includes some actions taken by the central bank, and what's more, virtually none of the government proposals comprises new spending.
+But that includes some actions taken by the central bank, and what's more, only a small part of the government proposals comprises new spending.

 Calls for Brazil to loosen its purse strings are growing louder by the day.